-- 8. Estimates of climatic variables for this site were derived from the published agricultural climate dataset "Climatological Data for Agricultural Land Classification" (Meteorological Office, 1989) using standard interpolation procedures.
-Data for key points around the site are given in Table 2 below. - 9.
-Since the ALC grade of land is determined by the most limiting factor present, overall climate is considered first because it can have an overriding influence by restricting land to a lower grade despite more favourable site and soil conditions.
+7. Estimates of climatic variables for this site were derived from the published agricultural climate dataset "Climatological Data for Agricultural Land Classification" (Meteorological Office, 1989) using standard interpolation procedures.
+Data for key points around the site are given in Table 2 below.

+8. Since the ALC grade of land is determined by the most limiting factor present, overall climate is considered first because it can have an overriding influence by restricting land to a lower grade despite more favourable site and soil conditions.
 Parameters used for assessing overall climate are accumulated temperature, a measure of relative warmth and average annual rainfall, a measure of overall wetness.
-The results shown in Table 2 indicate that there is an overall climatic limitation which limits the land to Subgrade 3b. - 10.
-Climatic variables also affect ALC grade through interactions with soil conditions.
+The results shown in Table 2 indicate that there is no overall climatic limitation.

+9. Climatic variables also affect ALC grade through interactions with soil conditions.
 The most important interactive variables are Field Capacity Days (FCD) which are used in assessing soil wetness and potential Moisture Deficits calculated for wheat and potatoes, which are compared with the moisture available in each profile in assessing soil droughtiness limitations.
-These are described in later sections.
+These are described in later section.